Another Day of Sun: Other performances

 The cold open of the 74th Golden Globe Awards in January 2017 featured a musical parody of "Another Day of Sun", "City of Stars", and "Planetarium" from La La Land, with altered lyrics.
 The "Another Day of Sun" segment featured limousines in a traffic jam en route to the awards, with the dance routine performed by characters from several works nominated for the awards that year.
 It was performed by host Jimmy Fallon and featured cameos by Nicole Kidman, Amy Adams, John Travolta, Sarah Paulson, Rami Malek, Kit Harington, and others.

 It is performed by the Italian singer Mina, published by Sony Music and PDU on 9 February 2018.
-Also in The Masked Singer (British series 3), Firework, Mushroom, Lionfish (as Will Young), Doughnuts, and Robobunny perform it to open Episode 3.
+In 2022, Will Young, Jamie Winstone, Michael Owen, Charlotte Church, and Mark Feehily performed a version of "Another Day of Sun" in series 3 of the British version of The Masked Singer.